Larouex/SimulATESpringSesssion/dapp/README.md

 [Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/#overview)

-The static web app we developed is simple and easy to customize for you to be able to experiment.
-For completeness, we included files for About, Privacy Policy, etc. Feel free to customize and please remove links to our sites.
+The static web app we developed is easy to customize for you to be able to experiment.
+For completeness we have included files for About, Privacy Policy, etc. Feel free to customize and please remove links to our sites.

+All of the HTML is contained in the [index.html](./index.html) and the Script Code [app.js](./js/app.js) with a couple other supporting files you will see linked in the code.

+This is the main page...

 <img src="../assets/norcini-artisians-send-telemetry-1.png" width="90%"/>

+We host the code and all of the demo end to end, it is located at [Norcini Artisians dApp](https://www.norciniartisians.com) you can try all of the options.
+You will not be able to sign into the Azure IoT Central application without being added to the application.
+If you need help with that or want to check it out, contact us.

 ### Azure Functions
 Next, we use Azure Functions to provide dynamic and run-time capabilities to our Static Web App.
 You maybe used to being able to execute "service-side" code in other web development and hosted environments, but that is not a capability to run code behind approaches in Static Apps.
 We use Azure Function to accomplish equivilant things.